PranaavPrasad/PRML_Project/README.md

  - The images are converted to grayscale.

+ - The images are flattened before storing it in the pickle file.

 4. The dataset is converted to a pickle file `custom_dataset.pkl` for further use.

 ## Feature Detection